MatthewJDavis/matthewjdavis.github.io/_posts/2019-04-07-aws-backup-powershell.md

 # Overview

 The [AWS Backup] service that was announced in January 2019 in this [AWS blog post] provides a centralised way to manage backups across a number of AWS  services which are currently (April 2019): Amazon EBS volumes, Amazon RDS databases, Amazon DynamoDB tables, Amazon EFS file systems, and AWS Storage Gateway volumes (allows backup of on prem systems via the storage gateway).
+As of April 2019, there is not a charge for setting up the backup vaults and plans.
+You [pay] for the amount of data stored and the amount of data restored.

 ```powershell
 PSVersion: 6.1.3